-The Heritage College Microscopy Facility provides use of a Nikon A1R confocal microscope with a resonant scanner, spectral detection, and live imaging capabilities.
+The Heritage College Microscopy Facility provides use of a Nikon A1R confocal microscope with a resonant scanner, spectral detection and live-imaging capabilities.
 This powerful system is fully automated and captures high-quality confocal images of cells and molecular events at high speeds with enhanced sensitivity.
 It can accommodate the needs of a broad range of users.

-Parraffin Block Preparation
+Paraffin Block Preparation

-Hematoxylin Eosin Stain
+Hematoxylin & Eosin Staining

-Other Histochemical Staining (i.e. PAS, Trichrome)
+Other Histochemical Staining (i.e., PAS)

 Cryostat Sections Training

-Ohio University's BD Special Order Research Product FACSAria II, a state-of-the-art flow cytometer/cell sorter, is equipped with two lasers and is capable of four-way cell sorting based on size, granularity, and/or fluorescent signal.
-Up to eight colors can be analyzed, including but not limited to: APC, APC-Cy7, Alexa Fluor 488, Alexa Fluor-700, FITC, GFP, PE, PE-Cy7, PE-Texas Red, PerCP, and PerCP-Cy5.5.
+Ohio University's BD Special Order Research Product FACSAria II, a state-of-the-art flow cytometer/cell sorter, is equipped with two lasers and is capable of four-way cell sorting based on size, granularity and/or fluorescent signal.
+Up to eight colors can be analyzed, including but not limited to: APC, APC-Cy7, Alexa Fluor 488, Alexa Fluor-700, FITC, GFP, PE, PE-Cy7, PE-Texas Red, PerCP and PerCP-Cy5.5.

 The flow cytometer is housed in the Academic & Research Center.
-Its purchase was made possible by the National Science Foundation under Grant No. 1039869 to the Russ College of Engineering and Technology, the College of Osteopathic Medicine, and the College of Arts and Sciences.
+Its purchase was made possible by the National Science Foundation under Grant No. 1039869 to the Russ College of Engineering and Technology, the College of Osteopathic Medicine and the College of Arts and Sciences.

 Michelle Pate (email@example.com )

-The Ohio University MicroCT Scanner (OUµCT) allows non-destructive 3D x-ray imaging and digitization of objects smaller than about 10 cm diameter.
+The Ohio University MicroCT Scanner (OUµCT) allows non-destructive 3D X-ray imaging and digitization of objects smaller than about 10 cm diameter.
 Live animals (e.g., mice and rats) can be imaged and even instrumented, and the OUµCT provides cardiac and respiratory gating that reduces motion artifact.
-The scanner has a unique power generator that allows faster and cleaner imaging, which improves data quality while also reducing x-ray dose and cost.
+The scanner has a unique power generator that allows faster and cleaner imaging, which improves data quality while also reducing X-ray dose and cost.
 Resolution ranges from 25-100 microns.
 Specimen densities range from anatomical soft tissues to industrial applications.